swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 The evolving attribute must spell out a full signature of the "baseline" method it is evolving from.
 The attached to method must therefore "match" this baseline, and only add (or make compatible changes) to the baseline signature.
 This section explains what matching rules are applied, and therefore what kinds of changes can be made to the method interface.

-**Adding parameters:** The parameter list of the baseline must remain untouched.
+:white_check_mark: **Adding parameters:** The parameter list of the baseline must remain untouched.
 Currently, only adding parameters after the baseline parameters is supported.

 > :warning: **Draft note:** We could be more flexible here but it becomes a bit complex how we `recordArgument` so we have to think about it some more perhaps...
 We'd have to change how encoding works and it'be opt in somehow in new Swift runtimes...